 Our primary sources of liquidity are cash flows from operations, changes in working capital, and borrowings under our credit facility.
 The most significant component of our working capital is merchandise inventories reduced by related accounts payable and accrued expenses.
-Our working capital position benefits from the fact that we generally collect cash from sales to customers the same day or within several days of the related sale, while we typically have up to 30 days to pay our vendors.
+Our working capital position benefits from the fact that we generally collect cash from sales to customers the same day or within several days of the related sale, while we typically have payment terms with our vendors.